kyleceguera/airScheduleFormatter/README.md

 ✈️ __Air Schedule Formatter__

 This Streamlit app is designed to quickly format pasted air schedules into clean HTML tables for easy copying and pasting by contact center agents.
-Additionally, it takes the content from a provided schedule and creates a DOT script agents can use when quoting flights.
+Additionally, it takes the content from a provided schedule and creates a department of transportation (DOT) friendly script agents can use when quoting air schedules while handling a voice interaction.

 🚀 __What It Does__
   - Accepts a pasted air schedule (e.g., flight details from booking system or directly from air department).